Fanne Foxe: Mills scandal

-Post-scandal
+After the scandal

-After the Mills incidents, Foxe continued working as a stripper, changing her stage title from "The Argentine Firecracker" to "The Tidal Basin Bombshell".
+After the Mills incidents, Foxe continued working as a stripper, changing her stage title from "the Argentine Firecracker" to "the Tidal Basin Bombshell".
 A month after the October 1974 scandal, Bill O'Reilly interviewed her.
 He recounts that she told him of an interest to attend medical school after two more years of dancing.
 In summarizing her appearance at the Pilgrim Theater in Boston, he wrote that the crowd loved her performance.

 Capitalizing on her notoriety, she was able to increase her appearance fees for performances at clubs.
 When hired by Michael Pinter Jr. for a December 1974 show at Club Juana in Orlando, Florida, she increased her fee for a two-week stint from $3,500 to $15,000 per week.
 On December 12, 1974, during the first week of her Orlando engagement, she was arrested for indecent exposure, allegedly after going completely nude during her act.
 Club owner Pinter was arrested for letting it happen.
 When arraigned on December 21, both Foxe and Pinter entered innocent pleas to the charges.
 The charges against both were dismissed on January 28, 1975, when the judge ruled that prosecutors failed to prove their case.
 After the Florida incident, Foxe announced her retirement from the stage.
 With the attention from the Mills scandal, she was able to land multiple media appearances and film offers.

 In 1975, Battistella published the memoir The Stripper and the Congressman with the help of ghostwriter Yvonne Dunleavy.
 She also starred as herself in Posse from Heaven.
 With the proceeds from her fame, Battistella moved to an eight-bedroom house in Westport, Connecticut, with her three children from her marriage to Eduardo before 1976.
 In January and February 1976, she performed, but not as a stripper, at the Riverboat at the Empire State Building.
 In September 1976, she was featured in Playboy, and again in February 1977.
 In April 1977, she was interviewed in depth by Cheri magazine.
 Also in 1977, she starred in the documentary This Is America.

 She also appeared in an off-Broadway production titled Women Behind Bars.